libp2p/js-libp2p/doc/CONFIGURATION.md

 #### Customizing Pubsub

 Before a peer can subscribe to a topic it must find other peers and establish network connections with them.
 The pub/sub system doesn’t have any way to discover peers by itself.
 Instead, it relies upon the application to find new peers on its behalf, a process called ambient peer discovery.
+This means that pubsub relies on the identify service to exchange peer information with other peers.

 Potential methods for discovering peers include: